Dick Cheney: First term (2001–2005)

+Cheney takes the oath of office administered by Chief Justice William Rehnquist at the Capitol, January 20, 2001.

 Following the September 11 attacks, Cheney remained physically apart from Bush for security reasons.
 For a period, Cheney stayed at a variety of undisclosed locations, out of public view.
 Cheney later revealed in his memoir In My Time that these "undisclosed locations" included his official vice presidential residence, his home in Wyoming, and Camp David.
-He also utilized a heavy security detail, employing a motorcade of 12 to 18 government vehicles for his daily commute from the vice presidential residence at Number One Observatory Circle to the White House.
+He also used a heavy security detail, employing a motorcade of 12 to 18 government vehicles for his daily commute from the vice presidential residence at Number One Observatory Circle to the White House.

 On the morning of June 29, 2002, Cheney served as acting president from 7:09 a.m. to 9:24 a.m., under the terms of the 25th Amendment to the Constitution, while Bush underwent a colonoscopy.